 Finger parquet and very narrow solid boards (less than 190mm in width)

 Bona R848 Adhesive is a one-component, silane-based flexible flooring adhesive.
 It has high initial bonding strength, which reduces potential for hollow spots which is perfect for smaller, narrower boards which will move more under foot traffic.

 Solid wood and engineered flooring (between 190mm – 400mm wide)

-Bona R850 Wood Floor Adhesive, a silane-based, elastic flooring adhesive or Osmo MS Wooden Floor Adhesive, a polymer-based floor adhesive.
+Bona Quantum, a crosslinking, silane-based flooring adhesive or Osmo MS Wooden Floor Adhesive, a polymer-based floor adhesive.
 Both of these are perfect for the installation of solid and engineered wood flooring but widely used as a universal product for most flooring types.
 Both are high strength and medium elasticity, remaining flexible for seasonal expansion and contraction of floor boards.

 End-grain/ultra-wide (400mm+)/resinous tropical woods

 With it’s very high strength and little elasticity, Bona Titan is one of the strongest wood flooring adhesives currently on the market.
 It has very high bonding strength and high initial grab, making it suitable for all physically sound subfloors.